SYMBOLS ON THE SACRED TILMA & THEIR SIGNIFICANCE IN AZTEC THOUGHT

 The four-petalled flower is the only flower of its kind found on Our Lady’s robe.
 It is considered to be one of the highest symbols of the Aztecs as it depicts the four movements of the sun (the four seasons) as well as the North, South, East and West united in the centre by a fifth element giving it balance and equilibrium.
 The four petals also signify the four past eras with its centre signifying the birth of the Fifth Sun which coincided with the Winter Solstice of 1531 – Our Lady’s miracle of 12 December.

-The location of the four petalled flower is known to the Aztecs as Nahui Ollin representing the motherhood of Our Lady.
-With its strategic location, Our Lady’s Image tells the Aztecs she is the Mother of the ‘sun god’ that’s in her womb – the author and giver of life.
+The location of the four-petalled flower is known to the Aztecs as Nahui Ollin representing the motherhood of Our Lady.
+With its strategic location, Our Lady’s Image tells the Aztecs she is the Mother of the ‘sun god’ that is in her womb – the author and giver of life.

 Our Blessed Mother’s face is bowed down, looking at everyone tenderly and with compassion.
 She is gazing slightly to one side as a sign of reverence and respect as native Indians considered it improper to look directly at anyone’s face.